QCDHUB/database/pjets/readme.md

 ## uncertainties and corrections

-When either the systematic or statistical uncertainties have a positive and negative and are different in magnitude, only the one with a larger magnitude is written in the data file.
+When any type of uncertainty has a positive and negative values that are different in magnitude, only the one with larger magnitude will be used[^3].

-- `_c` means correlated and and `_u` means uncorrelated uncertainties
+- `_c` means "correlated" and and `_u` means "uncorrelated"
-- `%` means the uncertainty or normalization is a percentage
+- `%` means the uncertainty, normalization or any other type of correction is a percentage
 - `norm` is reserved for normalization
 - `parton-to-hadron` is the correction from parton level calculation to hadron level, it is 1 plus a relative correction

+[^3]: This is to make sure that we do not underestimate uncertainties.

 ## STAR 2019 paper on 2012 data
 According to the paper, part of the systematic uncertainties in STAR 2012 data (2019 paper) are uncorrelated.